cacafaca/EsDnevnik/README.md

 # EsDnevnik
-Get your childrens grades on android mobile, in Serbia.
+Get your children grades on android mobile, in Serbia.
 Mobile app for https://moj.esdnevnik.rs

 ## Little more detail